kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 * **Did a rock-climbing course**.
 Last year, my wife bought us passes to ProjectROCK to help me conquer my fear of heights.
 After a lengthy introduction to belaying, we belayed for several hours.
 It was physically demanding and I'm not sure I'm in the best shape to rock climb, but we had a ton of fun and ended the night with some [Thai food](https://mas.to/@kevinf/113985618684957597).

 * **Got a new job**.
 Probably the biggest change of 2025 came with my new employment.
 In March 2025, I joined [Skylight](https://skylight.digital) to work on a project for the CDC, which I had the privilege of [visiting](https://mas.to/@kevinf/114262992758074301) in Atlanta.
-I'm very blessed to still have a career in government contracting, and to work among very intelligent and inspirational people at Skylight.
+I'm blessed to still have a career in government contracting, and to work among intelligent and inspirational people at Skylight.

 * **Got an old Sony Trinitron for my [retro CRT station](https://mas.to/@kevinf/113827181030129306)**.
 Along with getting a SummerCart64, I now have a dedicated little nook for CRT gaming in the office using an old CRT my uncle was throwing out.